“Oils well that tends well” …wait…that’s not the saying

 The bleeding edge in engine oil technology.
-Full synthetic engine oil delivers excellent protection and aides in better fuel efficiency.
+Full synthetic oil delivers excellent protection and aides in better fuel efficiency.

 Synthetic oils go through extensive treatment in the lab to make them significantly superior to their counterparts.
 The process involves breaking down the mineral oil into the most basic molecules, which helps remove any undesired substances and impurities to a very high degree.
 The molecules of synthetic oil are also very consistent in their size and shape, offering superior lubrication.
 Full synthetic oil function at their optimum in both low or high temperatures, or under extraordinary stress.

-What is the right Engine Oil for your Car?
+What is the Right Engine Oil for your Car?

-As a rule of thumb, you should use the engine oil which your car manufacturer has specified.
+As a rule of thumb, you should use the motor oil which your car manufacturer has specified.
 Automobile manufacturer shell a lot of resources into research and development on what type and grade of oil the engine requires, this is done to ensure the engine runs smooth and provides the best fuel efficiency under any conditions.